lirui-cyber/Language-Identification/README.md

 Therefore, in order to ensure the effect of pretrained model, all data are transformed into 16K(includde train, valid and test set).

 ```
+# lre17_train is already included in the data, this step can be ignored
 utils/combine_data.sh data/lre17_train data/lre17_dev_3s data/lre17_dev_10s data/lre17_dev_30s data/lre17_train_all
 ## wav_scp: The wav.scp file of the dataset you want to upsample
 ## temp_dir: Temporary folders